asanchezRay/afasiaApp/README.md

 ## 🤝 Contributing

-We welcome contributions to improve AfasiaApp!
+We welcome contributions to improve *MyAphasia*!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)